Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Introduction

 In Section~\ref{sec-diam-sum}, we will prove for given $n\in\BB N$ an estimate for the sum of the squared diameters of the time length-$1/n$ segments of the curve $\eta'|_{[a,b]}$ which intersect the $\SLE_{\kappa'}$-type curve $\eta_{a,b}$ of Section~\ref{sec-disk-law} (Proposition~\ref{prop-diam-sum}).
 In particular, we will show that the expectation of this sum tends to zero faster than some negative power of $n$.
 (This is the step in the argument that does not extend to $\kappa' \geq 8$ because in this case the sum of the squared diameters of the time length-$1/n$ curve segments will typically be of constant order.)
 Combined with the distortion estimates described in~\cite[Section~9]{wedges} (see in particular~\cite[Lemma~9.6]{wedges}) this estimate will eventually allow us to bound how much the conformal maps in the curve-swapping argument mentioned above deviate from the identity.

-The argument of Section~\ref{sec-diam-sum} proceeds by way of two other results which are of independent interest: a KPZ-type bound for the Lebesgue measure of the $\ep$-neighborhood of a subset of $\BB C$ which is independent from $h$ in terms of the expected number of $\ep$-length intervals needed to cover its pre-image under $\eta'$ (which is a variant of the Hausdorff dimension relation~\cite[Theorem~1.1]{ghm-kpz}); and an estimate for the expected number of $\ep$-length intervals needed to cover the set of times $t \in [a,b]$ which are not contained in any $\pi/2$-cone interval for $Z$ in $[a,b]$---which is the pre-image of $\eta_{a,b}$ under $\eta'$ (Proposition~\ref{prop-bm-nbd-area}).
+The argument of Section~\ref{sec-diam-sum} proceeds by way of two other results which are of independent interest.
+The first of these estimates is a KPZ-type bound for the Lebesgue measure of the $\ep$-neighborhood of a set $X \subset \BB C$ which is independent from $h$ in terms of the expected number of $\ep$-length intervals needed to cover $(\eta')^{-1}(X)$.
+This is a variant of~\cite[Theorem~1.1]{ghm-kpz} but with expected Minkowski dimension instead of Hausdorff dimension.
+The second estimate is a bound for the expected number of $\ep$-length intervals needed to cover the set of times $t \in [a,b]$ which are not contained in any $\pi/2$-cone interval for $Z$ in $[a,b]$---which is the pre-image of $\eta_{a,b}$ under $\eta'$ (Proposition~\ref{prop-lqg-dim-S}).
 We will also introduce in Section~\ref{sec-stability} a regularity condition which is needed in order to apply Proposition~\ref{prop-diam-sum} in the next section.